exp date isn't null, but text field is

 Use Amoxicillin plus Gentamicin.

 Although this is the most effective antibiotic regimen for listeriosis, the cure rate is only approximately 70%.
 These antibiotics only poorly penetrate the cerebrospinal fluid and thus high doses given over a prolonged period of 2-3 weeks are necessary.
-In difficult cases Quinolones (Ciprofloxacin) may have a role.(41)
+Discuss difficult or unresolving cases with microbiology.

 Meconium staining of the amniotic fluid does not appear to be a useful indicator of Listeriosis where the incidence of infection is very low.(42) It may be more useful to assess avoidance of soft blue or mould ripened cheeses and paté during pregnancy.